jmp0ut/NMR-BBS/README.md

+An all in one Nuclear Magnetic Resonance Graphics/Audio Server that tx/rx P2P on Radio.

-Explanation of Changes and Considerations
+Explanation of Changes and Considerations from previous prototype programs:

     RadioInterface Class:
         Replaces socket: This is your abstraction layer for the radio hardware.
 You'd replace serial.Serial with the appropriate library for your specific radio module (e.g., spidev for SPI-based modules like nRF24L01, or a dedicated library for LoRa/XBee).